Click Al’s photo to watch Al’s Story on Channel 3 News

 At any rate, thank you so much for what you’re doing for my fellow VETS and ACTIVE DUTY Brothers & Sisters.
 Bless you and your crew for kindness!!
 Sincerely, Al”

-Of course, the team at Nexgen couldn’t read the story of a man like Al without reaching out to help him.
-In June of 2017, Al was named as our Military Appreciation Program Recipient for a brand new, fully-installed Trane unit.
+Of course, the team at NexGen couldn’t read the story of a man like Al without reaching out to help him.
+In June of 2017, Al was named as our Military Appreciation Program Recipient for a brand new, fully-installed AC unit.

 If you or someone you know should be considered for our MAP program, please visit Project X for more information and nominations!